-The Clerk Treasurer calculates the payroll and issues manual checks for all employees.
-The Payroll function of the UAN system is not activated or utilized.
-The Clerk Treasurer prepares a manual payroll register which is updated monthly and includes the gross salary, withholdings, and the check number issued to each employee.
+The Fiscal Officer calculates the payroll and issues manual checks for all employees.
+The Fiscal Officer prepares a manual payroll register which includes the gross salary and payroll withholdings issued for each employee.
 Basic information, such as names, addresses, phone numbers, and social security numbers of each employee are maintained in a payroll file.
-Employees are not required to fill out a W-4 for Federal tax withholding purposes or an IT-4 for State tax withholdings.
-New employees inform the Clerk Treasurer of amounts they desire to be withheld for taxes or pension.
-The Village does not have a resolution passed by Council each year to establish pay rates.
-The only raise that has been given in the past several years was to the Clerk Treasurer for the role of Mayor's Court Clerk, increasing her salary from \$80 per month to \$200 per month on March 1, 2003, due to the increased work load of the Mayor's Court.
-The raise was given by the Mayor; no approval from Council was found in the minutes.
+The resolution setting the salaries of all officers is passed by Council only when a change in the salaries is desired.
+The last raise given was to the Fiscal Officer, increasing her salary from \$300 per month to \$500 per month in September 2007, due to the increased work load.